 110. The sewer pipes will not function without maintenance, as silt inevitably collects in areas of low flow over time.
 The project will therefore provide equipment for cleaning the sewers, including buckets and winches to remove silt via the inspection manholes, diesel-fuelled pumps to remove blockages, etc. Piped sewers are not 100% watertight and leaks can occur at joints.
-The measures suggested for consideration during the design of sewer network will help in proper functioning of the system Any repairs will be conducted by sealing off the affected sewer and pumping the contents into tankers, after which the faulty section will be exposed and repaired following the same basic procedure as when the sewer was built.
+The measures suggested for consideration in the design of sewer network will help in proper functioning of the system.
+Any repairs will be conducted by sealing off the affected sewer and pumping the contents into tankers, after which the faulty section will be exposed and repaired following the same basic procedure as when the sewer was built.
 Trenches will be dug around the faulty section and the leaking joint will be re-sealed, or the pipe will be removed and replaced.

 111. At sewage lift /pumping stations, the wet well receive the wastewater from the catchment area.
 A screen provided at the inlet will collect solid materials.
 The screened sewage will flow into the collection well, and the same lifted and pumped into the main sewer for conveying it to the wastewater treatment plant.
+All the lift stations shall have vent pipes fitted to a height of about 6m.
+The DG set shall be placed away from the residential area and shall meet the noise standards applicable for residential area.
+However the BOQ specification indicate the DG sets are of silent diesel generators type, and sound proof acoustics enclosure duly approved by Central Pollution Control Board (CPCB) authorized laboratory.

-112. It is suggested to develop an Emergency Response System (ERS) for the sewerage system leaks, burst and overflows and power failures at sewage pumping stations, etc. A Template for ERS is provided in Appendix 5.
-Sensitize and train staff in implementation of ERS.
+112. An Emergency Response Plan (ERP) for the sewerage system to respond to leaks, burst and overflows in the system is provided in Appendix 5., The PIU will sensitize and train staff in the implementation of ERP.